-Please address the following questions while preparing this section of the report:
+You may consider the following questions while preparing this section of the report:

-- What processes are in place to support the success of all students regardless of their group?
-How does the Student Diversity Data support the departmental curricular, pedagogical or resource allocation decisions? - What practices have been particularly successful in supporting diversity, equity and inclusion?
-Please use Student Diversity data uploaded to your Program Review Archives on Egnyte. - How does the department identify barriers to success and what are resulting interventions? - What does the department do to pursue a more inclusive pedagogy and curriculum? - Do courses offered by your department incorporate content that represents a diverse set of perspectives and experiences? - Do course syllabi and other instructional materials emphasize learning opportunities for all categories of students? - In which diversity and inclusiveness events and initiatives did your departmental faculty participate in the past seven-years?
+- What processes are in place to support the success of all students regardless of their group? - What practices have been particularly successful in supporting diversity, equity and inclusion? - How does the department identify barriers to success and what are resulting interventions? - What does the department do to pursue a more inclusive pedagogy and curriculum? - Do courses offered by your department incorporate content that represents a diverse set of perspectives and experiences? - Do course syllabi and other instructional materials emphasize learning opportunities for all categories of students? - Do the department's faculty encourage students to disagree with the ideas in the readings and lectures as well as the perspectives of other scholars in the course?
+Do all students feel comfortable to express themselves? - Are your students engaged in articulating and revising PLOs? - How does your department seek to understand the impact of campus climate on student's success and contribution to your program?

+- How does a department address systemic bias and discrimination that can affect learning and student experience in your program? - How does a department validate and attend to student's identities and cultural backgrounds? - How does your department interpret and address retention gaps for different groups of students? - In which diversity and inclusiveness events and initiatives did your departmental faculty participate in the past six-years?
 Which diversity events did your faculty organize or facilitate?
 What did departmental faculty learn from those experiences? - What is faculty gender and race/ethnic breakdown in your department?
 Are your faculty satisfied with the data?
 If not, which measures has your department undertaken or is planning to undertake with regards to faculty diversity? - What is student gender and race/ethnic breakdown in your department?
 Are your faculty satisfied with the data?
-If not, which measures has your department taken or is planning to undertake with regards to student diversity?
+If not, which measures has your department taken or is planning to undertake with regards to student diversity? - How does your department support students of color, women, and first-generation students enrolled in your program? - How does your department support faculty of color and female colleagues?